szhu/3030/README.md

 %%30%30
 =======

-Mouse your way through the map without touching the walls!
+Mouse your way through the map without touching the trees!
 (Google Chrome only)

 **start here!**